ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export/index.md

 Note that the raw values, and not the result from a cell renderer will be used, meaning the results from:

 - Value Getters will be used.
+- Cell Renderers will **NOT** be used.
-- Cell Renderers / Formatters will **NOT** be used, unless [Use Value Formatter for Export](/value-formatters/#use-value-formatter-for-export) is enabled.
+- Value Formatters will be used by default via the [Use Value Formatter for Export](/value-formatters/#use-value-formatter-for-export) feature.
 - Cell styles will **NOT** be exported by default.

 In the following example reorder some columns and apply some filter and sort operations - then export from the 'Excel Export' option